Programs Manager for the Open Source Initiative

 Job Description and Solicitation

 Please send a resume in an open format (e.g., ASCII, PDF, ODF) to [email protected].
-Include two references and salary preference.
+Include two references and your salary preference.

 Only short-listed candidates will be contacted further.